delighted/sketch-upload-to-cloudapp/README.md

 This plugin will upload the selected artboard to CloudApp.

 1. Select the artboard you'd like to upload.
-2. Navigate to "Plugins > Upload to CloudApp".
+2. Navigate to "Plugins > Upload to CloudApp" or hit Ctrl-Alt-⌘-U.

 ## Feedback